 European Colonization and Agriculture, 1500-Early 1900s

-Colonists from the Dutch West India Company began to settle in the region in the early 1600s and had forcibly taken over much of the region by the mid-17th century.
-British colonists gained control of the land in the 1700s.
-European settlers cultivated grain, fruits and produce, including some they brought from Europe and some that were native to the Americas.
+Colonists from the Dutch West India Company began to settle in the region in the early 1600s and had forcibly taken over what they called New Amsterdam by the mid-17th century.
+Finding enough labor to cultivate the land was challenging for wealthy merchants, creating a strong financial incentive to capture Africans, ship them on the harrowing voyage of the Middle Passage, and sell them into enslavement for forced labor throughout the 13 colonies, including the land that later comprises Westchester County.
+European settlers, indentured servants, enslaved people, and free workers cultivated grain, fruits and garden produce, including some from Europe and some that were native to the Americas.
 Horses, cattle, hogs and sheep were introduced by the early 17th century.
-Wheat and potatoes became important crops in the lower Hudson Valley by the 18th century, and over the 19th century, dairy became a prominent form of agriculture in the region.
+In 1664 British colonists gained control of the Province of New York, including Westchester County, until the Revolutionary War.
+Wheat and potatoes became important crops in the lower Hudson Valley by the 18th century.
+The wheat was milled into flour and sold in New York City and to the growing sugar plantations in the Caribbean, sustaining the circular nature of the global slavery economy.
+By the time New York begins gradual emancipation in 1799, the state has the largest enslaved population in the North, with many people remaining enslaved for decades after slavery is abolished in New York in 1827.
+Over the 19th century, dairy became a prominent form of agriculture in the region.

 Rockefeller Family, 1920s-2004